socyol/scDynaBar/README.md

 ### `data/`

-- **`barcode_sequences/`**: This directory contains CSV files with barcode sequence data.
+- **`barcode_sequences/`**: This directory contains CSV files with barcode sequence data for each experiment: timecourse analysis (tc), zscan4 experiment (zscan4) and gastruloids (g1, g2 anf g3).
 Each file includes information on:
   - `cellID`: Identifier for each cell.
   - `barcode_sequence`: The specific barcode sequence (or allele).
   - `mean_illumina_score`: Quality score from Illumina sequencing for each single-cell experiment.